SchildCode/VBA-Cleaner/README.md

 # VBA-Cleaner
-Macro code cleaner for Excel workbooks - Reduce file-bloat and improve portability &amp; reliability This is a modern, free alternative to legacy “CodeCleaner” utilities.
-Works on 32/64-bit Office, no VBIDE reference required (late binding), handles mixed-locale CodeNames (`Sheet1`/`Ark1`), avoids `VERSION/Attribute` clutter in document modules, and can avoids issues with OneDrive/SharePoint file paths.
+Macro code cleaner for Excel workbooks - Reduce file-bloat and improve portability &amp; reliability.
+This is a free alternative to legacy “CodeCleaner” utilities.
+It works on 32/64-bit Office, no VBIDE references are required (late binding), handles mixed-locale CodeNames (`Sheet1`/`Ark1`), avoids `VERSION/Attribute` clutter in document modules, and can avoids issues with OneDrive/SharePoint file paths.

 ## When/why should you "clean" a Visual Basic for Applications (VBA) enabled Microsoft Excel workbook?